Fire Departments Team Up With TDEM to Test North Texas Nursing Homes for COVID-19

-The Texas Division of Emergency Management has created a new joint task force to provide regional testing for all staff members and residents at Texas nursing homes, as mandated by Governor Greg Abbott.
+The Texas Division of Emergency Management has created a new joint task force to provide regional testing for all staff members and residents at Texas nursing homes, as mandated by Gov. Greg Abbott.

 Over the last three days, the task force tested 1,791 residents and staff members across 11 nursing homes and facilities.